Porting your mortgage

 - If you do borrow more, you could end up with two loans.
 If you move to a more expensive property, as many people do if they're looking for a bigger home, you may need to borrow additional cash.
 If it is willing to lend, the lender may insist that the additional borrowing goes on another mortgage product, which is likely to involve an arrangement fee and possibly a higher rate.

-If you do end up on two mortgage products and their initial periods finish on different dates, be aware you may revert to a high rate on the one that ends the earliest.
+If you do end up on two mortgage products and their initial periods finish on different dates, be aware they will revert to your lender's standard variable rate (SVR) at different times .

 - You could end up borrowing at a poor rate of interest.
-If you can port and are able to borrow more, remember that you're tied to one lender so you'll have little choice other than to choose from the rates on offer to you.
-These may not be particularly competitive and could be far from the cheapest best buys available, leaving you stuck paying a higher rate of interest.
+If you can port and are able to borrow more, remember that you're tied to one lender so you'll have little choice other than to choose from the rates on offer to you from that particular lender.
+These may not be especially competitive and could be far from the cheapest best buys available, leaving you stuck paying a higher rate of interest.

 How can I prepare for porting my mortgage?